Mastering the Low Fade Haircut: Style Guide and Expert Tips for 2025

 Ads

-• Oval Faces: Most low fade styles will complement you.
+Oval Faces: Most styles work well.

 Straight Hair